SAGE: A Search-AuGmented Evaluation of Large Language Models on Free-Form QA: Experimental Setup

 \subsection{Baselines}

-We compare TALE against several established evaluation approaches, including reference-based metrics and a reference-free judge.
-For the reference-based metrics, we implement two widely-used automatic metrics,\textit{\textbf{ Exact Match (EM) and F1}}.
-Additionally, we adopt a \textit{\textbf{judge without tool-augmentation (G-Eval)}} as a baseline, following the approach from~\citet{liu2023g}.
+We compare SAGE against several established evaluation approaches, including reference-based and reference-free methods.
+Moreover, we conduct a human evaluation using two QA datasets.
+In the following, we summarize each baseline method.
+Appendix~\ref{app:baselines} provides further details on them.

+\paragraph{Reference-based evaluation.} We consider \textit{\textbf{Exact Match (EM)}} and \textit{\textbf{F1}} as lexical reference-based baselines.
+Because standard automatic metrics can be misleading for free-form QA~\citep{badshah-etal-2025-clev, kamalloo-etal-2023-evaluating}, we also follow~\citet{badshah-sajjad-2025-reference} and~\citet{wang2023evaluating} and employ GPT-4 as a reference-based evaluator that compares candidate answers to gold answers; we refer to this evaluator as \textbf{RefGPT}.
+As shown in Table~\ref{tab:ref-based_agreement_human}, RefGPT attains consistently substantial agreement with human annotators, well above EM and F1.
+We therefore adopt RefGPT as our primary reference-based baseline.
+On datasets without human annotations, we further use RefGPT as a \emph{scalable proxy} (``silver human'') when computing SAGE's agreement, and we explicitly treat it as a proxy---not a gold standard: its $\kappa \approx 0.71$ with human judges indicates substantial but imperfect alignment, and our primary claims are anchored to the human-labeled subsets of AmbigQA and HotpotQA.

+\paragraph{Reference-free evaluation.} We adapt \textit{\textbf{Judge without search}} as a baseline, following the approach from~\citet{liu2023g}.
 In this setting, the judge relies entirely on its pre-trained knowledge to determine factual correctness.

-By maintaining the same judge model while removing the evidence retrieval mechanism, this baseline effectively isolates the impact of tool augmentation in TALE (details in Appendix~\ref{app:baselines}). \paragraph{Human Evaluation.} In addition to the above baselines, we recruited three graduate researchers with expertise in natural language processing to evaluate model outputs on AmbigQA and HotpotQA.
-Annotators were presented with input questions, corresponding reference answers, and anonymized model responses in a randomized order to prevent position or model identity bias.
-Each response was evaluated using a binary scoring system: 1 (``True'') for responses that accurately aligned with reference answers and demonstrated contextual relevance, and 0 (``False'') for responses that deviated from these criteria.
-The majority vote determined the final judgment.
-Appendix~\ref{app:baselines} provides further details including annotation guidelines, percent agreement, and Fleiss' Kappa scores.
+\paragraph{Human Evaluation.} We invite three graduate researchers to evaluate model outputs on AmbigQA and HotpotQA; due to budget constraints, human evaluation is limited to these two datasets.
+Annotators are presented with input questions, reference answers, and anonymized model responses in randomized order to prevent position or model-identity bias.
+Each response is rated on a binary scale: 1 (``True'') for responses that align with the reference answer and demonstrate contextual relevance, and 0 (``False'') otherwise.
+The majority vote determines the final judgment (see Appendix~\ref{app:human_eval}).